ReMEDy2 Trial

 According to the U.S. Centers for Disease Control, each year approximately 800,000 people in the United States experience a stroke, 200,000 of these strokes are recurrent strokes.
 The overwhelming majority of strokes are ischemic in nature, meaning a blockage of blood flow in/to the brain.
 Treatment options for ischemic strokes are limited such that approximately 80%1 of these patients have no treatment option other than supportive care.
 DM199 is being studied as a potential therapeutic option to help these patients.

 Currently, the only approved therapeutic available to treat acute ischemic stroke patients is Activase® (Alteplase), a tissue plasminogen activator sometimes referred to as “tPA,” which is intended to dissolve the clot causing the blockage of blood flow.
-However, tPA must be administered within three (3) hours of the onset of stroke symptoms, per its approved label, and may not be administered to patients that have a current risk of intracranial hemorrhage (bleeding).
+However, tPA must be administered within 4.5 hours of the onset of stroke symptoms, per its approved label, and may not be administered to patients that have a current risk of intracranial hemorrhage (bleeding).

 1. Market research conducted by SyneosOne in 2020 and Journal of Stroke and Cerebrovascular Diseases, Volume 29, Issue 2, February 2020.